ibm-developer/generator-goserver/README.md

 1. Docker

-    The projects include Docker files to build images for both release and development
+    The projects include Dockerfiles to build images for both release and development.

 1. Kubernetes